jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

   - **Query Strings:** None - Whitelist - Include All-Except - All.
 - Control the TTL (0 seconds to 1 year), can be set by the origin using the `Cache-Control` header, `Expires` header...
 - Create your own policy or use Predefined Managed Policies.
-- _All HTTP headers, cookies, and query strings that you include in the Cache Key are automatically included in origin requests._
+- _All HTTP headers, cookies, and query strings that we include in the Cache Key are automatically included in origin requests._

 ### 3.2.1.
 Managing cache expiration

-- **By default, each file automatically expires after 24 hours**, but you can change the default behavior in two ways:
+- **By default, each file automatically expires after 24 hours**, but we can change the default behavior in two ways:
-  - To change the cache duration for all files that match the same path pattern, you can change the CloudFront settings for:
+  - To change the cache duration for all files that match the same path pattern, we can change the CloudFront settings for:
     - **Minimum TTL**
     - **Maximum TTL**
     - **Default TTL**
-  - To change the cache duration for an individual file, you can configure your origin to add a `Cache-Control` header with the `max-age` or `s-maxage` directive, or an `Expires` header to the file.
+  - To change the cache duration for an individual file, we can configure your origin to add a `Cache-Control` header with the `max-age` or `s-maxage` directive, or an `Expires` header to the file.

 ### 3.2.2.
 HTTP Headers